pughlab/ConsensusCruncher/README.md

 sh fastq_to_bam.sh -i ./../ConsensusCruncher/test/fastq -o ./../ConsensusCruncher/test -b 2 -s 1 -f T -r ./[PATH]/BWAIndex/genome.fa
 ```

 In the sample dataset, we utilized 2-bp barcodes and 1-bp spacers.
 While the barcodes for each read can be one of 16 possible combinations (4^2), the spacer is an invariant "T" base used to ligate barcodes onto each end of a DNA fragment.
-Thus, a spacer filter (-f) shuld be imposed to remove faulty reads.
+Thus, a spacer filter (-f) should be imposed to remove faulty reads.
 Barcodes from read 1 and read 2 are extracted and combined together before being added to the header.

 ```
 READ FROM SEQUENCER